-As the final days of fall fade away, it’s time to start pulling out your sweaters, perfecting your hot chocolate recipe and getting your home ready for winter.
+As fall fully sets in and temperatures begin dropping, it’s time to start pulling out your sweaters, perfecting your hot chocolate recipe, and getting your home ready for Winter.

 Here are a few tips to prepare your home for the cooler months:

 Test your HVAC system before you need to use it

-Please note, it is common for a mild burning smell to arise from vents the first time you turn on the heating system.
-This is simply dust that has collected on the unit coils during the summer.
-If the problem persists, contact your Property Management Team.
+Please note, you may have noticed a mild burning smell the first couple times you ran the heater.
+That’s very common and the result of dust that has collected on the unit coils during the summer.
+If the problem persists, however, please let us know.

 Maintain smoke and carbon monoxide detectors